API Documentation

 )

-A likelihood for comparing measured photometry points in a single filter band to data (provided here).
+An observation type for comparing measured photometry points in a single filter band to data (provided here).
 Requires the :phot and :σ_phot columns.
 Can be provided with any Tables.jl compatible data source.

-For multiple bands, create separate PhotometryLikelihood objects.
+For multiple bands, create separate PhotometryObs objects.

 The flux variable should be defined in the variables block rather than in the planet definition.
 This can be derived from physical models that take planet mass and other system parameters as input.